lasthyphen/dijets-network-runner/README.md

 --endpoint="0.0.0.0:8080"
 ```

-To start a new Avalanche network with five nodes (a cluster):
+To start a new Dijets network with five nodes (a cluster):

 ```bash
 # replace execPath with the path to AvalancheGo on your machine